George Washington's Boyhood Home - Ferry Farm

 The boyhood home of George Washington is located in southeast Stafford County, Virginia, on State Route 3 East, just across the Rappahannock River from historic Fredericksburg.
 Augustine and Mary Ball Washington brought their family, including their oldest son George, to that location in 1738.
 The family lived there and prospered on the 580 acres of farm land.
 It was there that George learned the rudiments of farming and surveying.
 In 1743, Augustine Washington died, and the 11 year old George became the head of the Washington household.
 It wasn't until 1772, long after George had left the farm and was making his mark on the world, that Mary Ball Washington moved off the farm land.

 Today, only 47 of the original 580 acres remain.
-The grounds continue to be of archeological and historical interest, however, and now feature a museum which is open to the public.
+The grounds continue to be of archeological and historical interest however.